Research

 Inborn errors of metabolism

-In addition to the common diseases of obesity and diabetes, I have also studied several rare inborn errors of metabolism and identified novel mutations and disease associations for Wolfram syndrome, Wolman disease, Leigh syndrome due to Ashkenazi Jewish founder mutations in NDUFS4 and C20ORF7, and the novel associations of MELAS and glycogen storage disease type III with pulmonary hypertension.
+We have studied several rare inborn errors of metabolism and identified novel mutations and disease associations for Wolfram syndrome, Wolman disease, Leigh syndrome due to Ashkenazi Jewish founder mutations in NDUFS4 and C20ORF7, and the novel associations of MELAS and glycogen storage disease type III with pulmonary hypertension.
 We have also identified a rare cause of juvenile idiopathic arthritis using homozygosity mapping to detect a deficiency of Hyaluronoglucosaminidase 1.
-I have identified a founder mutation in the zinc transporter SLC39A4 in Sierra Leone causing acrodermatitis enteropathic due to zinc deficiency.
-I demonstrated complete cure of this condition with zinc replacement, and am now initiating a simple screening program for this easily treated nutritional/genetic condition in Sierra Leone.
-I have identified several novel genes for inborn errors of metabolism including a transaldolase deficiency causing hepatocellular carcinoma, a transketolase deficiency causing intellectual disabilities, short stature, and congenital heart disease, a neutral amino acid transport deficiency due to mutations in SLC1A4 causing intellectual disabilities, and a deficiency of Glutamic Pyruvate Transaminase 2 causing intellectual disability.
+We have identified a founder mutation in the zinc transporter SLC39A4 in Sierra Leone causing acrodermatitis enteropathic due to zinc deficiency.
+We demonstrated complete cure of this condition with zinc replacement, and am now initiating a simple screening program for this easily treated nutritional/genetic condition.
+We have identified several novel genes for inborn errors of metabolism including a transaldolase deficiency causing hepatocellular carcinoma, a transketolase deficiency causing intellectual disabilities, short stature, and congenital heart disease, a neutral amino acid transport deficiency due to mutations in SLC1A4 causing intellectual disabilities, and a deficiency of Glutamic Pyruvate Transaminase 2 causing intellectual disability.

 Cardiac disease